lastkey-agency/ace/README.md

 - **Planning Engine** — from long-term goals to today's first task.
 Decomposes intent, delegates work, tracks every issue through completion.
 - **Institutional Memory** — decisions and lessons persist across sessions.
 Your input becomes your structured, ever-growing asset.
 - **Governance Framework** — expand scope according to plan, maintain oversight without direct control, intervene when it matters.
-- **Unified Input** — one surface where intent enters and gets routed to the right stream.
+- **Unified Input** — one surface where intent is captured and streamed in the right direction.
 Think at the level of projects and goals, not agentic sessions.

 ## Status